 Having a learning disability did have an impact on the amount of income earned by adults with learning disabilities.
-Adults aged 30 to income in 2000; this figure was 12.5% among the total population aged 30 to 44.
-19.1% of adults with learning disabilities said that they had earned between \$1 and \$19,999 in 2000 and 16.9% said that they had earned \$20,000 or more.
-These figures were 26.3% and 41.4%, respectively, for the total population aged 30 to 44.
+Adults aged 30 to income in 2000; this figure was 12.9% among the total population aged 30 to 44.
+24.5% of adults with learning disabilities said that they had earned \$20,000 or more.
+Among the total population aged 30-44, this figure was 65%.

 44 with learning disabilities both sexes earned less than adults in the same age group in the total population.
-64.0% of those with learning disabilities reported that they had earned either a negative or no was 67.7% for the total population aged 30 to 44.
+54.8% of those with learning disabilities reported that they had earned either a negative or no

-Over two-thirds (68.0%) of adults aged 30 to 44 with learning disabilities - both sexes - were not members of low-income families (as calculated using data from the 2001 Census).
-This figure
+Just under two-thirds (62.7%) of adults aged 30 to 44 with learning disabilities - both sexes - were not members of low-income families (as calculated using data from the 2001 Census).